jsummers/deark/technical.md

 conceivably be problematical, as well as any non-ASCII characters that don't appear on its whitelist.

-When Deark writes to a ZIP file (the "-zip" option), it doesn't have to worry about what to name the internal files.
-It can palm that problem off onto your unzip program.
+When Deark writes to a ZIP or tar file (the "-zip"/"-tar" option), it doesn't have to worry about what to name the internal files.
+It can palm that problem off onto your unzip/untar program.
 It is more tolerant in this case.

-Directory paths only maintained as such if you use -zip (and you don't use "-opt archive:subdirs=0").
+Directory paths only maintained as such if you use -zip/-tar (and you don't use "-opt archive:subdirs=0").
 Deark generally does write a file anywhere other than the current directory, though you can tell it to do so by using -o, -arcfn, or -k3.